 One way to prepare them is to either halve or quarter them, then blanch them for a few minutes in well-salted, simmering water with a liberal squeeze of lemon juice added to it (this helps retain their vibrant green color), and then drizzle with oil, salt and pepper to finish.

-But my preferred method of cooking Brussels sprouts (which I find much more flavorful) is to roast them until slightly crisp around the edges yet tender.
+But my preferred method of cooking Brussels sprouts (which I find much more flavorful) is to roast them until slightly crisp around the edges, yet tender...

-- Once roasted, I add my Brussels sprouts to a baking dish, sprinkle over some crispy bacons, drizzle over my parmesan cream sauce, and sprinkle over my breadcrumbs, then broil shortly until golden on top and bubbly.
+- Once roasted, I add my Brussels sprouts to a baking dish, sprinkle over some crispy bacon, drizzle over my parmesan cream sauce, and sprinkle over my breadcrumbs.

 Recipe